SAP/luigi/blog/2021-02-08-luigi-updates.md

 #### Confirmation modals

 With v.1.10.0, we introduced support for different types of confirmation modals.
 Modals can be of type `confirmation`, `success`, `error`, `warning`, or `information` and they can be configured using the [Luigi Core API](https://docs.luigi-project.io/docs/luigi-core-api/?section=showconfirmationmodal).
-The modal can also be hidden with the `settings.buttonConfirm` parameter.
+The confirmation button can also be hidden with the `settings.buttonConfirm` parameter.

 #### More features